Man dies after crash with lorry on M62 Chain Bar roundabout

 -> Leeds man jailed for trying to rape teenager in town centre

-Police have asked anyone who witnessed the crash is asked to them on 101 quoting log 1120 of 9 March.
+Police have asked anyone who witnessed the crash to contact them on 101 quoting log 1120 of 9 March.

 This was so emergency services could recover the vehicles.